Rxntly/Error-Detection-Using-Regular-Languages/README.md

 ### Purpose:

-This project serves as a basic demonstration of error detection using parity and DFA, which are common techniques used in communication systems and error-checking protocols.
+This project is a demonstration of error detection using odd parity and DFA.

 ### About: